Jupsista/pyfuncbuffer/README.md

 ## Example usage

-Let's say you have a scraper, and don't want to sites to timeout you.
+Let's say you have a scraper, and don't want sites to timeout you.
 You can use the `@buffer()` wrapper to make your function calls buffered!

 ```python